guardian/source/packages/@guardian/source-react-components-development-kitchen/src/toggle-switch/README.md

 # ToggleSwitch

-Displays an on/off switch.
+Displays an on/off switch for web.
 See the accompanying stories for visual examples.

 ## Install